c0pperdragon/SIO2SD/README.md

 ![alt text](doc/initialprototype.jpg)

+* Breadboard setup with Arduino Micro
+Due to the MCU running with 5V, I need level shifters to interface with the SDCard.
+To keep the part count down, this setup only uses a single resistor per LED digit which causes varying brightness of the display segments.

 * Bare bone ATmega328 (DIP package)
-Designed to fit into a small form factor.
-MCU is running at 8MHz on 3.3V and can talk to SDCard without level shifters.
+Designed to fit into a small form factor by using a home-etched two board design.
+The MCU is running at 8MHz on 3.3V and can talk to SDCard without level shifters.
-LEDs have resistors on the digit select lines only, therefore the brightness varies with the pattern.
+The LEDs have resistors on the digit select lines only, therefore the brightness varies with the pattern.

-* Breadboard setup with Arduino Micro
-Also having only 2 resistors for the LEDs and a level shifter to the SDCard interface.